My friends are so very patient with me.

 There is no substitute.
 If you simply cannot cook with alcohol, add a dab of butter to the olive oil.
 It will change the flavor of the finished dish, but it should still taste great.

-Menu suggestion: Goes well over white basmati rice (be sure to drizzle extra sauce from the pan over the rice), snow peas or sugar snap peas, and some french bread to soak up the garlic sauce.
-If you don't like the strong black pepper taste, you can back off a bit and it's still great.
+This dish goes well over white basmati rice (be sure to drizzle extra sauce from the pan over the rice), snow peas or sugar snap peas, and some French bread to soak up the garlic sauce.

 Crushing the peppercorns can be done with a mortar and pestle.
-Or if you don't have a mortar and pestle, place the whole peppercorns in a small ziplock bag and place that bag inside another ziplock bag and smash with a hammer.
-Do this on a hard surface, if done on a wood surface, it can leave dents.
-The ziplock will also tear a bit, so take care not to lose the crushed pepper (why you double bag it).
+Or if you don't have a mortar and pestle, place the whole peppercorns in a small zip top bag and place that bag inside another zip top bag and smash with a hammer.
+Do this on a hard surface (not directly on your countertop), if done on a wood surface, it can leave dents.
+The bag will also tear a bit, so take care not to lose the crushed pepper (why you double bag it).
+If you don't like the strong black pepper taste, you can back off a bit and it's still great.

 Trader Joe's has great frozen uncooked, shrimp, shelled and de-veined with tails on.
 To defrost frozen shrimp, place in a bowl of ice water in the refrigerator.

 Mix together the crushed garlic, salt, crushed peppercorns, lemon juice and brandy.
 Add the shrimp and marinate at least an hour or up to overnight in the fridge.

 Heat a heavy skillet over medium high heat and add olive oil.
-Add shrimp and garlic mixture and cook quickly, tossing shrimp.
+Add the shrimp and garlic mixture and cook quickly, tossing the shrimp.
 The longer the shrimp has been marinating, the less time it takes to cook.